blaze/blaze/docs/source/layout.rst

 - Chunked
 - Multichunks

-If we build a structure ( A U B ) as some union of two chunks of data, then we need only have a invertible linear transformation which is able to map coordinates between the chunks as we drill down into them.
+If we build a composite block structure as some union of two multiple blocks of data, then we need only have a invertible linear transformation which is able to map coordinates between the local coordinates of the chunks as we pull bytes from them.

 ::